namdevkashish/Planet-Beats/README.md

 ## Description

-This project aims to recreate the basic functionality and design of Spotify, allowing users to play music.
+This project aims to recreate the basic functionality and design of a music application, allowing users to play music.
 It utilizes HTML, CSS, and JavaScript to build the user interface and handle the interactions.

 ## Features